-In June 2019, the Washington Post published a damning expose on child labor in cocoa, an issue that is still persistent in West Africa.
+In June 2019, the Washington Post published a damning expose on cocoa farming child labor, an issue that is still persistent in West Africa.
 Over 2 million children engage in hazardous child labor in Ghana and Cote d’Ivoire, the two largest producers of cocoa.
 You may or may not have known this, but the chocolate companies definitely did – and have not done much to address this issue in 18 years.

 18 Years of Broken Promises